 The 6 month interview will focus on the impact the device has had on your quality of life.
-This will allow enough time for you and your carer to become familiar with the device and its impact on your life.
+This will allow enough time for you and your relative to become familiar with the device and its impact on your life.

-Ideally we would like you and your carer to be interviewed separately but joint interviews can be undertaken if this is your wish.
-The interviews will take about half an hour, but might be shorter if you feel tired.
-If you decide that you do not feel well enough then the interview can be postponed until you feel better.
+Ideally we would like you both to be interviewed separately but joint interviews can be undertaken if this is your wish.
+The interviews will take about half an hour, but might be shorter if your relative feels tired.